Gracie Concussion Challenge

 Get educated on concussions and CTE to protect your brain and your career.
-Click each section below and learn how to recognize the signs and symptoms of a concussion, why you need rest after a concussion, and why you should avoid taking hits to the head during sparring:
+Read the sections below to learn how to recognize the signs and symptoms of a concussion, why you need rest after a concussion, and why you should avoid taking hits to the head during sparring:

 It's crucial to be able to recognize the signs and symptoms of a concussion, because a concussion doesn't show up on imaging like an x-ray, CTE, or MRI scan and there is no objective test, like a blood or saliva test, that can determine whether a patient has a concussion.
 A doctor is able to make a concussion diagnosis based on a comprehensive examination, which includes observing signs of concussion and patients reporting symptoms of concussion appearing after an impact to the head or body.
 Concussion signs and symptoms are the brain's way of showing it is injured and not functioning normally.
 Sometimes it can take hours or even a few days for concussion symptoms to appear after the initial injury.